Women photographers: Other pioneers

 In the early 1930s, Marvin Breckinridge Patterson (1905–2002) published her world travel photographs in Vogue, National Geographic, Look, Life, Town & Country, and Harper's Bazaar.
 Marion Carpenter (1920–2002) was the first female national press photographer and the first woman to cover the White House.
+Virginia de Carvalho was the first woman press photographer on the West Coast of the United States.
 Edie Harper (1922–2010) was an Army Corps of Engineers photographer during WWII, where she took photographs of different structures on the home front, such as hydro dams and cement test samples.
 Edie processed the film in the lab for the Corps of Engineers.
 Photographs from her war work became highly acclaimed and were shown in an exhibition at the Cincinnati Contemporary Art Center in 1961.

 Mary Ellen Mark (20 March 1940 – 25 May 2015) was an American photographer known for her photojournalism / documentary photography, portraiture, and advertising as well as filmmaker.
 Her specialty was documenting from marginalized communities who were "away from mainstream society and toward its more interesting, often troubled fringes" She had 18 publications produced, most notably Streetwise that also became a documentary with Martin Bell and Ward 81.
 For Ward 81 (1979), she lived for six weeks with the patients in the women's security ward of Oregon State Hospital.
 Her photos can be found in major magazines in Life, Rolling Stone, The New Yorker, New York Times, and Vanity Fair.
 In 1977 to 1998, she became a member of Magnum Photos.
 Besides receiving Robert F. Kennedy Journalism Awards, three fellowships from the National Endowment for the Arts, the 2014 Lifetime Achievement in Photography Award from the George Eastman House and the Outstanding Contribution Photography Award from the World Photography Organisation, she received many other awards of recognition.
 Vivian Maier (1926–2009) took more than 150,000 photographs, mainly of people and street scenes in Chicago and New York during the 1950s and 1960s, but only became famous in the early 21st century.